Your personal “think-tank” for direct marketing planning and strategy

 Following that assignment, The Grizzard family in Atlanta, Georgia asked Ted to launch Grizzard beyond its wide base of fund raising clients into “commercial” business.
-This objective again required the establishment of a new agency called Grizzard / The Agency.
+This objective again required the establishment of a new agency called Grizzard / The Agency (merged with Russ Reid and renamed one&All in 2017).
 He transformed Grizzard from a direct mail production operation to a full-service direct marketing agency.
 There he captured such accounts as Lufthansa Airlines, Southwestern Bell, Johnston and Murphy Shoes and South Trust Bank‘s affinity card division.

 Launched dmcg in 2001

 In this context and armed with years of high volume direct marketing and high quality direct marketing experience, Ted relaunched his independent consultancy in 2001 renaming it from Grigg & Associates to dmcg.

 It was during his experiences as a DM consultant that he wrote a number of articles and conducted seminars on marketing techniques.
 He also wrote and published a book: The HMO/PPO Marketing Plan -- A Step-by-Step Guide through Executive Enterprises in New York City.

 Away from the job, Ted is still married to his college sweetheart with one beautiful daughter who fortunately takes more after her mother than father.
 He is also a Mac geek and a science fiction buff!

 Download These Whitepapers, Articles and Interviews